karma-runner/karma/docs/config/01-configuration-file.md

 If `> 0`, Karma will add a JavaScript version tag to the included JavaScript files.

-Note: This will only be applied to the Firefox browser.
-It is currently the only browser that supports the version tag.
+Note: This will only be applied to the Firefox browser up to version 58.
+Support for JavaScript version was [removed](https://bugzilla.mozilla.org/show_bug.cgi?id=1428745) in Firefox 59.
+This property is deprecated and will be removed in the next major release of Karma.

 [plugins]: plugins.html